Playing Action Video Games May Be Bad For Your Brain, Study Finds

 Remember #gamergate?

-Study actually looks at navigation strategies used (Score:2)
+Study actually looks at navigation strategies used (Score:3)

 Actual study (open access): http://www.nature.com/mp/journ... [nature.com]